markkukauppinen/moth/README.md

 }
 ```

 If you would try to compile the unit tests now, you would get a compiler error stating that _value is a private member of MyClass and cannot be accessed by the test suite.
-The solution get an access to the private member is to add forward declarations and friend class definition in the class which is under testing.
-As you can see, the class name to be used in forward declaration and in friend class definition is a concatenation of your test suite + test case (SuiteMyClass + Increment).
+The solution to get an access to the private member is to add a forward declaration and a friend class definition in the class which is under testing.
+As you can see, the class name to be used in the forward declaration and in the friend class definition is a concatenation of your test suite + test case (SuiteMyClass + Increment).

 ```
 class SuiteMyClassIncrement;